Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Tested for compatibility with XeoKit.

 -  Binary version for Windows and Linux for batch processing of files.

+-  Native C++ application, fast and efficient conversion of IFC files.

 -  Professional support for all sorts of issues which are common with IFC files.